-The European project cluster aims to approach 80% CO2 emission reduction in the lignocellulose processing chain, compared to the current chain based on kraft pulping by the application of Deep Eutectic Solvents (DESs).
+The European project cluster aims to approach 80% CO2 emission reduction in the lignocellulose processing chain for cellulose papermaking, compared to the current chain based on kraft pulping by the application of Deep Eutectic Solvents (DESs).

 - To develop a radically new, sustainable and technoeconomically feasible pulping technology for lignocellulose raw materials based on DESs.